 Some people food is safe for dogs to eat, and some is definitely not—so learn what food you can share with your dog this BBQ season.

-You’ve got your feet kicked up, the embers off the grill look like fireflies in the breeze, you’ve got a beer in one hand, a piece of cheese in the other…the 4th of July is your much-needed—nay!—your much-deserved day off at the tail end of summer.
+You’ve got your feet kicked up, the embers off the grill look like fireflies in the breeze, you’ve got a beer in one hand, a piece of cheese in the other…Labor Day is your much-needed—nay!—your much-deserved day off at the tail end of summer.
 But then you look down and see your doggo looking up at you with those giant, begging eyes.
-He can see the food, he can smell the meat, and he whimpers as he begs you for the tiniest bite.
+He can see the food, he can smell the meat, and he whimpers as he begs you for the tiniest bite of BBQ.
 How can you say no?

 You don’t have to!
 Plan ahead to share your summer BBQ treats with your furry friend.
 They deserve a cookout just as much as you do.
 These foods and drinks are perfectly safe for you and your dog.

 Start with Vegetable Skewers

 You’ll already have some veggies on the grill, I’m sure.
 Sweet potatoes, zucchini, bell peppers, and asparagus are healthy for dogs.
 The key is to cut them in bite-sized portions so they don’t choke on the bigger pieces.
 And steer clear of onions and garlic.

 Putting little pieces of the vegetables on skewers is a great way to grill them without them falling through the grate of the grill.
 Once the veggies are done, serve them up to your pup without the skewer.
 And enjoy them yourself—who doesn’t love a colorful and crunchy side dish?

 Check out this dog-safe vinaigrette recipe for grilled sweet potatoes that even you’ll drool for.

 You didn’t think I was sticking to veggies, did you?
 It’s grilling season (i.e., prime burger time) and I’ve scored a burger patty recipe both you and your dog can eat.